molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 You will see this pattern in most Angular tests that rely on the `TestBed`.

 Now we have a fully-configured testing Module with compiled components.
-Finally, we can render the Component under test using `TestBed.createComponent()`:
+Finally, we can render the Component under test using `createComponent()`:

 ```typescript
 const fixture = TestBed.createComponent(IndependentCounterComponent);
 ```

+`createComponent()` returns a `ComponentFixture`, essentially a wrapper around the Component with useful testing tools.
+We will learn more about the `ComponentFixture` later.

-This renders the Component into a predefined `div` element in the HTML DOM.
+`createComponent()` renders the Component into a root element in the HTML DOM.
 Alas, something is missing.
 The Component is not fully rendered.
 All the static HTML is present, but the dynamic HTML is missing.
 The template bindings, like `{{ count }}` in the example, are not evaluated.

 In our testing environment, there is no automatic change detection.
 Even with the default change detection strategy, a Component is not automatically rendered and re-rendered on updates.
 In testing code, we have to trigger the change detection manually.
 This might be a nuisance, but it is actually a feature.
-It allows to test behavior that is asynchronous in a live Angular application in a synchronous manner.
+It allows to test asynchronous behavior in a synchronous manner, which is much simpler.

 So the last thing we need to do is to trigger change detection: